 MDSFREE The number of free pages left in the main data space (which includes both fixed-length and variable-length data types).

-PERFORMANCE ISSUES

 MDSFRAC The fraction of the total possible main data space that is free.
 8MBFRAC The fraction of the total main data space that is free, relative to eight megabytes.

-This number is useful when using Medley on some early computers where the hardware limits the address space to eight megabytes.
-The function 32MBADDRESSABLE returns non-NIL if the currently running Medley system can use the full 32 megabyte address space.

-ATOMFREE The number of free pages left in the symbol space.

-ATOMFRAC The fraction of the total symbol space that is free.
+This number is useful when using Interlisp-D on some early computers where the hardware limits the address space to eight megabytes.
+The function 32MBADDRESSABLE returns non-NIL if the currently running Interlisp-D system can use the full 32 megabyte address space.
+ATOMFREE The number of free pages left in the litatom space.
+ATOMFRAC The fraction of the total litatom space that is free.